dwave-examples/feature-selection-cqm/README.md

 # Feature Selection for NL & CQM

-This demo showcases feature selection using the nonlinear model (NL) solver & constrained quadratic model (CQM) via [D-Wave's scikit-learn plug-in](https://github.com/dwavesystems/dwave-scikit-learn-plugin).
+This demo showcases feature selection using a nonlinear (NL) model or a constrained quadratic model (CQM) via
+[D-Wave's scikit-learn plug-in](https://github.com/dwavesystems/dwave-scikit-learn-plugin).
 The demo can be used with two different datasets: